foreverbell/lisa-kaleidoscope/README.md

 $ make run
 ```

-Make sure you have the corresponding toolchain before you compile it.
+Make sure you have the corresponding toolchain installed before you compile it.

 Navigate to `http://localhost:8080/lisa` with your browser to see funny stuffs.